saintedlama/passport-local-mongoose/README.md

 * `authenticate()` Generates a function that is used in Passport's LocalStrategy
 * `serializeUser()` Generates a function that is used by Passport to serialize users into the session
 * `deserializeUser()` Generates a function that is used by Passport to deserialize users into the session
 * `register(user, password, cb)` Convenience method to register a new user instance with a given password.
 Checks if username is unique.
-See [login example](https://github.com/saintedlama/passport-local-mongoose/tree/master/examples/login).
 * `findByUsername()` Convenience method to find a user instance by it's unique username.
 * `createStrategy()` Creates a configured passport-local `LocalStrategy` instance that can be used in passport.